JUB-Yoush/personal-site/src/routes/blog/jjpa-fa24.md

 ## 7. Free stuff is nice, Creature comforts are valuable.
 Everything you've heard about the bay area google offices is true.

-Shout outs to the food team for handling the logistics of feeding so many engineers
+Shout outs to the food team for handling the logistics of feeding so many engineers.
+It's not easy and the food is still good!

-## 8. walkable downtowns are loud
+## 8. Walkable downtowns are loud
 Downtown San Jose is loud and the infrastructure is kinda bad.
 Get earplugs, Use earplugs.

-## 9. I was too hard on toronto public transit actually
+## 9. I was too hard on Toronto Public Transit
 I spent a LOT of money on Ubers.
 Bay area isn't very walkable unless where you're coming from and going to are next to the Caltrain.
 Imagine the GO Train but there's only one line.
 That's the Caltrain.

 ## 9. The memes weren't exaggerating, mexicans love goku that much.